ngpeijiun/ngpeijiun.github.io/school/pri/sci/sci-1-diversity.md

 4. Amphibians
     - Live in water and on land.
-    - Breathe through their most skin in water and through their lungs on land.
+    - Breathe through their moist skin in water and through their lungs on land.
     - Most amphibians lay eggs.
     - Their young usually live in water.
     - Ectothermic